-Critics, protesters call Peruvian president’s impeachment a coup
+Critics, protesters call removal of Peruvian president a legislative coup

 “We look to Peruvian institutions to uphold the constitution and the rule of law,” the spokesperson said in a statement.
 “We note that national elections are scheduled for April.
 As a region of democracy and prosperity, we call on Peruvians to continue to pursue their political ends via a peaceful, lawful, democratic process.”

-Lawmakers voted 105 to 19 on Monday evening to remove Vizcarra over uncorroborated allegations he had taken bribes totaling 2.3 million Sols — roughly $640,000 — while governor of the southern region of Moquegua from 2011 to 2014
+Lawmakers voted 105 to 19 on Monday evening to remove Vizcarra over uncorroborated allegations that he had taken bribes totaling 2.3 million soles — roughly $640,000 — while governor of the southern region of Moquegua from 2011 to 2014.

-“There is nothing to celebrate here; this is a difficult moment for the country,” Merino, 59, said in a speech after being sworn in.
-“Our first commitment before the country is to confirm our democratic convictions, and our respect for the election timetable.”
+“There is nothing to celebrate here.
+This is a difficult moment for the country,” Merino, 59, said in a speech after being sworn in.
+“Our first commitment before the country is to confirm our democratic convictions and our respect for the election timetable.”

-Legal analysts warned that Vizcarra’s sacking, on the vague grounds of “moral incapacity,” appeared to violate Peru’s constitution, which allows a president to be removed from office only for infirmity, not alleged misconduct.
+Legal analysts warned that Vizcarra’s ouster, on the vague grounds of “moral incapacity,” appeared to violate Peru’s constitution, which allows a president to be removed from office only for infirmity, not alleged misconduct.

-Nevertheless, Vizcarra, a former vice president who stepped into the nation’s top job in 2018 when then-president Pedro Pablo Kuczynski resigned to avoid his own impeachment proceedings for allegedly receiving bribes, said he would not challenge the decision.
+Nevertheless, Vizcarra, a former vice president who stepped into the top job in 2018 when President Pedro Pablo Kuczynski resigned to avoid impeachment proceedings for allegedly receiving bribes, said he would not challenge the decision.

 “I am leaving the palace as I entered it two years and eight months ago, with my head held high,” he told reporters late Monday in Lima.

 Vizcarra has denied the allegations and said repeatedly he would cooperate with prosecutors once he left office in April and lost special immunity from prosecution as head of state.
-Polls showed more than 70 percent of Peruvians opposed his impeachment, even as voters took the charges against him seriously.
+Polls showed that more than 70 percent of Peruvians opposed his removal, even as voters took the charges against him seriously.

-Many now wonder how far Merino and his new ministers will go to reverse Vizcarra’s reforms and implement populist policies that have been pushed by congress but were blocked by Vizcarra because of their potential to destabilize the economy.
-They include allowing workers to dip into their private pension funds, a move that could break the system, and the legalization of many of the rickety minibuses that pass for public transport.
+Many now wonder how far Merino and his new ministers will go to reverse Vizcarra’s reforms and to implement populist policies that have been pushed by Congress but blocked by Vizcarra because of their potential to destabilize the economy.
+They include allowing workers to dip into their private pension funds, a move that could break the system, and legalizing many of the rickety minibuses that pass for public transport.

-The impeachment was spearheaded by Edgar Alarcón, a member of the small, nativist Union for Peru party led by Antauro Humala, the jailed brother of former center-left president Ollanta Humala.
+The removal effort was spearheaded by Edgar Alarcón, a member of the small, nativist Union for Peru party led by Antauro Humala, the jailed brother of former center-left president Ollanta Humala.

 Peru took early, aggressive measures against the coronavirus.
 It’s still suffering one of Latin America’s largest outbreaks.

 Antauro Humala is serving a prison term for leading a military uprising in 2005 in which several police officers were killed.
-He regularly generates headlines with his plans to run for president upon his release and his outrageous statements, including calling on his brother to commit suicide.
+He regularly generates headlines with his plans to run for president upon his release and his outrageous statements, including calling on his brother to take his own life.

-Alarcón is himself facing criminal prosecution once his parliamentary immunity expires for alleged embezzlement and illicit enrichment during a previous stint as comptroller general.
+Alarcón is himself facing criminal prosecution once his parliamentary immunity expires, for alleged embezzlement and illicit enrichment during a previous stint as comptroller general.

-The impeachment of Vizcarra succeeded thanks in large part to the votes of two parties whose leaders both own private universities that are being targeted by regulators as part of a major education reform.
+The removal of Vizcarra succeeded in large part because of the votes of two parties whose leaders both own private universities that are being targeted by regulators as part of a major education reform.

-José Luna Gálvez, founder of Podemos — “We can” — was arrested Saturday for allegedly bribing election officials into allowing the party to register without verifying the thousands of voters’ signatures required.
+José Luna Gálvez, founder of Podemos — “We Can” — was arrested Saturday for allegedly bribing election officials to allow the party to register without verifying the thousands of voters’ signatures required.
 He owns Telesup, a large university that regulators are shutting down.

-The party’s presidential candidate for the April election is Daniel Urresti, a brash former interior minister facing a retrial next month for his alleged involvement in the 1988 murder of Peruvian journalist Hugo Bustíos.
+The party’s presidential candidate for the April election is Daniel Urresti, a brash former interior minister facing a retrial next month over his alleged involvement in the 1988 murder

-The impeachment debate was notable, observers said, for its lack of focus on Vizcarra’s alleged wrongdoing.
-Instead, lawmakers railed in general terms against Peru’s lack of “values,” its high covid-19 death toll and its long history of corruption.
+The removal debate was notable, observers said, for its lack of focus on Vizcarra’s alleged wrongdoing.
+Instead, lawmakers railed in general terms against Peru’s lack of “values,” its high coronavirus death toll and its long history of corruption.

 “They spoke about everything except how Vizcarra’s behavior constitutes moral incapacity,” said Fernando Tuesta, a political scientist at the Pontifical Catholic University of Peru.
 “Mr. Merino was desperate to get into the gallery of presidents.
 It’s sheer personal vanity.”